kodmunki/ku4js-data/README.md

 This specifies that you would like to get back all records that have a "name" with value "myName".

 * **$in Find** | This find allows you to specify that you are intersted in values that exist in a set.
 For example you may have a collection of people, all of which have a firstName.
-You could then find all of the people in a set by doing the following:
+You could then find all of the people in a set by doing the following which will return all records where the firstName is "Alex" or "Joe" or "Erin".
 ```javascript
 myCollection.find({"$in": ["Alex", "Joe", "Erin"]});
 ```
-this query will return all records where the firstName is "Alex" or "Joe" or "Erin".

 * **$spec Find** | This find allows you to specify a policy that must be satisfied for the item to be included in the results.
 Let's say, for example, that you have a collection of cars.
 These cars all have doors and a price.
 If you want to find